Axios-AI-Innovations/CueCircle/README.md

 ### Core Philosophy

-Unlike general habit apps that assume steady motivation and rigid schedules, CueCircle acknowledges the realities of ADHD:
+Unlike general habit apps that assume steady motivation and rigid schedules, CueCircle acknowledges the realities of building habits:
 - **Variable energy levels** throughout the day
 - **Time-blindness** and executive function challenges
 - **Sensitivity to failure** and need for gentle encouragement